 Online education is inherently more environmentally friendly than traditional campus education due to a reduction in greenhouse gas production caused by avoiding traveling to and from a brick-and-mortar campus.
 It also increases student capacity while eliminating the need for construction of a physical campus.
-A majority of our university partners' students are enrolled in hybrid or online education models.
-In addition, a significant number of our university partners' students utilize an ebook format versus paper textbooks which significantly decreases paper and other material costs.
+In addition, a significant number of our university partners' students utilize an ebook format versus paper textbooks, which is more environmentally friendly in that it saves paper and other material and there is no shipment required.